jonathanstathakis/cms/reading_notes/guildsomm_bordeauxexpert.md

 - Chaptalization and cryo-extraction are permitted.
 - Sauternes can hit 14% alcohol with a residual sugar range of 120 - 160 g/L.
 - the wine is described as viscous, golden, textural with fragrant tones of new oak and botrytis.

+###### Cérons AOP

+- Includes communes of Cérons, Podensac and Illats.
+- sweet whites.
+- compared with Sauternes:
+  - Botrytis develops less reliably
+  - permitted yields are higher
+  - resulting wines are less concentrated.
+  - less production of botrytised wines as production costs for quality of final product dont match.